rajeshm7910/apigee-hybrid-on-azure/README.md

 Open the `main.tf` file to review the resource configuration.
 The `azurerm_kubernetes_cluster` resource configures the cluster, including a default system node pool.
 Additional user node pools can be defined using `azurerm_kubernetes_cluster_node_pool` resources, for example, to have different VM sizes or capabilities for specific workloads (like Apigee runtime components).

+Once the terraform provisions the aks infrastructure, it proceeds to create Apigee Organization, Environment and Environment Group and installs Apigee Hybrid.

 ## Getting Started

 1.  **Setup an Azure Account/Subscription** if you don't have one.
 You can start with a free account [here](https://azure.microsoft.com/en-us/free/).